KajiRK/spider-tracks-assignment-api/README.md

 ### `npm run dev`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
+The nodemon will watch for your changes if you make edits.